ubc-cpsc/girlsmarts4tech/Programming/2018/starter/README.md

 # Starter Project: Hungry Panda

-This README file explains the technologies used in this project.
+This README file explains how to set up this project on your personal machine.
+You can play the game here: https://ubc-cpsc.github.io/girlsmarts4tech/Programming/2018/completed/.

+## Clone this repo

+Go to https://github.com/ubc-cpsc/girlsmarts4tech and click the green button "Clone or download", then either clone this repo or download ZIP.

 ## Dependencies

-Make sure you're at this current folder, then run
+Install [npm](https://www.npmjs.com/get-npm) on your machine.
+Then, make sure you're in this current folder, then run

 ```bash
 $ npm install